Hausdorff dimension of Julia sets in the logistic family: Introduction

-\subparagraph{Typical parameters.} By the work of Benedicks and Carleson,~\cite[Theorem~1]{Becaa} and the summary on~\cite[page 87]{Becaa}, there exist positive constants $\Omega',\Omega>0$ such that the set of non-hyperbolic parameters
+\paragraph{Typical parameters.} By the work of Benedicks and Carleson,~\cite[Theorem~1]{Becaa} and the summary on~\cite[page 87]{Becaa}, there exist positive constants $\Omega' \in (0,1)$ and $\Omega \in (0,\log 2)$ such that the set of non-hyperbolic parameters

-has full one-sided Lebesgue density at $-2$.
-This was refined further by J.-C. Yoccoz in \cite{YocJak} (see also $(\ref{equ:lypyoc})$ in Section~\ref{sec:yoc}) to obtain an explicit bound on $\Omega$ in terms of $c+2$.
-In particular, for $\Omega'=1$ and $\Omega < \log 2$, $\hat A$ has positive measure with $-2$ as a one-sided density point.
+has full one-sided Lebesgue density at $-2$ (see also Collet and Eckmann \cite{CE:Abundance}).
 Fix such a set $\hat \A$ of uniform \emph{Collet-Eckmann} parameters.
+This was refined further by J.-C. Yoccoz in \cite{YocJak} to obtain an explicit bound on $\Omega$ in terms of $c+2$.
+Our Proposition~\ref{prop:realintro} will show that even if one took $\Omega'=1$ and $\Omega$ arbitrarily close to $\log 2$, $\hat \A$ would have positive measure with $-2$ as a one-sided density point.

 We shall be interested in the dynamics as we appoach the parameter $-2$.
-For $c > -2$, we shall call $c$, and the associated dynamics, \emph{typical}, if $c \in \hat A$.
+For $c > -2$, we shall call $c$, and the associated dynamics, \emph{typical}, if $c \in \hat \A$.

-\subparagraph{Non-hyperbolic dynamics} By the work of M.\ Jakobson~\cite{jak}, for $c>-2$, a typical parameter exhibits chaotic dynamics on $[c,f_c(c)]$ and the asymptotic distribution of almost every orbit is given by an invariant measure absolutely continuous with respect to $1$-dimensional Lebesgue measure.
+\paragraph{Non-hyperbolic dynamics.} By the work of M.\ Jakobson~\cite{jak}, for $c>-2$, a typical parameter exhibits chaotic dynamics on $[c,f_c(c)]$ and the asymptotic distribution of almost every orbit is given by an invariant measure absolutely continuous with respect to $1$-dimensional Lebesgue measure.
 A complex counterpart of M. Jakobson theorem follows from \cite{nonhyp,Becaa}: for typical $c > -2$, there is a continuous conformal measure on $\J_c$, with respect to which almost every orbit distributes according to the unique invariant probabilistic measure, equivalent to the conformal one.

-\paragraph{Strong phase transition at the tip of the Mandelbrot set.} If $c<-2$ then $f_c$ is hyperbolic and the half-line $(-\infty, -2]$ is a hyperbolic geodesic in $\hat{\C}\setminus {\cal M}$ landing at $-2$.
+\paragraph{Strong phase transition at the tip of the Mandelbrot set.} If $c<-2$ then $f_c$ is hyperbolic and the half-line $(-\infty, -2]$ is a hyperbolic geodesic in $\hat{\C}\setminus {\M}$ landing at $-2$.
 The estimates of~\cite{mcmul1} and~\cite{nonhyp} imply that